Internet Safety and Network Acceptable Use

 The purpose of the district's educational network is to support research and education in and among academic institutions by providing access to unique resources and the opportunity for collaborative work.
 All use of the internet and network must be in support of education and research and be consistent with the educational objectives of the district.
 Use of other networks or computing resources must comply with the rules governing those networks.
 Transmission of any material in violation of any federal or state laws or regulations is prohibited; this includes, but is not limited to, copyrighted material, threatening or obscene material, or material protected as trade secrets.
 Access to computer systems and networks owned or operated by the district imposes certain responsibilities and obligations on users and is subject to district policies and local, state, and federal laws.

 Acceptable use is always ethical, reflects honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of information, system security mechanisms, and the individual's rights to privacy and freedom from intimidation, harassment, and unwarranted annoyance.

 Procedures for use

-1. Administrators and teachers may access the Internet for educational or work-related purposes at any time which is not disruptive and does not interfere with the performance of other responsibilities by the employee or other staff members.
+1. Administrators and teachers may access the internet for educational or work-related purposes at any time that is not disruptive and does not interfere with the performance of other responsibilities by the employee or other staff members.